genai-articles/nl2sql_with_agentic_reflection/README.md

 The implementation is available on GitHub at [link](https://github.com/genai-articles/nl2sql_with_agentic_reflection).
 Our implementation uses LLM on Amazon Bedrock due to the ease of use it offers, but can be changed easily to use LLMs of your choice.
-Please contact the authors if you would like to discuss this further.

 ---

 ## *About the Authors*

-**Toby Fotherby** is an AI and ML Specialist Architect at Amazon Web Services  (AWS), helping customers use cloud-based machine learning services to rapidly  scale their innovations.
-He has over a decade of cross-industry expertise  leading strategic initiatives.
-Toby also leads a program training the next  generation of AI Solutions Architects.

-**Atul Varshneya** is a Principal AI/ML Specialist at AWS.
+**Atul Varshneya** is a Principal AI/ML Specialist.
 He currently focuses on  developing solutions in the areas of AI/ML particularly in generative AI.
 In his career of four decades, Atul has worked as the technology R&D leader in multiple large companies and startups.
 Outside of work he enjoys  performing Hindustani classical music.

+**Toby Fotherby** is an AI and ML Specialist Architect, helping customers use cloud-based machine learning services to rapidly  scale their innovations.
+He has over a decade of cross-industry expertise  leading strategic initiatives.
+Toby also leads a program training the next  generation of AI Solutions Architects.

-**Shweta Keshavanarayana** is a Senior Customer Solutions Manager at AWS.
-She works with  AWS Strategic Customers and helps them in their Cloud Migration and Modernization  journey.
+**Shweta Keshavanarayana** is a Senior Customer Solutions Manager.
+She helps customers in their Cloud Migration and Modernization  journey.
 Shweta is passionate about solving complex customer challenges using  creative solutions.
 She holds an undergraduate degree in Computer Science  & Engineering.
 Beyond her professional life, she volunteers as a team  manager for her sons' U9 cricket team, while also mentoring women in tech and  serving the local community.

+*\*This publication represents opinions of the authors not the opinions of their employer.*